-Installation may use locally specified apt Debian mirrors.
-Discuss with a customer possibility to switch on Sipwise APT repositories (at least for the time of upgrades), the public Debian mirrors may not provide packages for old Releases anymore or be at least outdated!
+If the installation uses locally specified mirrors, then the mirrors must be switched to the Sipwise APT repositories (at least for the software upgrade).
+Otherwise, the public Debian mirrors may not provide packages for old Releases anymore or at least provide outdated ones!

-10.4.2 Log into all servers.
+12.4.2 Log into the remaining servers

-Open separate windows for all the servers inside your screen session.
-(Press Ctrl+a + c to open new window, Ctrl+a+a or Ctrl+a + [0-9] to change the window.
-Ctrl+a + " can open list of all windows for you.
-C+a + A can be used to change the screen name, so you can mark hosts here).
+Open separate windows for all the servers inside your "screen" session.
+(Press Ctrl+a + c to open a new window, Ctrl+a + a or Ctrl+a + [0-9] to change the window.
+Ctrl+a + " shows the list of all your windows.
+Use Ctrl+a + A to change the window names to corresponding hosts).